 The University System of Maryland and the University of Maryland Eastern Shore support the principal that effective comprehensive intervention programs are required in order to substantially increase the success rates of minority students in STEM.
-Therefore, under the umbrella of NSF, the University System of Maryland's LSAMP Program, which is made up of a collaborative partnership between UMBC, UMCP, and UMES, designed a Scholars Program that provides ongoing academic and social support for students pursuing STEM majors.
-Through this program, participants have access to mentoring, professional development workshops, community outreach activities and research opportunities.
+Therefore, under the umbrella of NSF, the University of Maryland Eastern Shore, which is in a collaborative partnership with UMBC and UMCP, designed a Scholars Program that provides ongoing academic and social support for students pursuing STEM majors.
+Through this program, participants have access to mentoring, professional development workshops, community outreach activities and research opportunities under the guidance of a faculty mentor.
 Select participants are eligible for stipend support and continued eligibility is based on academic performance and program participation.

 Read more about Louis Stokes.

 Goals of the LSAMP Scholars Program are to:

 Enhance the academic and professional preparation of undergraduate student participants;